NioTheFirst/ScType/README.md

 The propogation and typechecking of the tool are implemented in `tcheck.py` and `tcheck_propogation.py`.
 `tcheck.py` receives the representation from Slither, and performs the typechecking of individual operations within the function `check_type()`.

-In particular, `tcheck.py` receives the SSA from Slither, and first determines which contract are marked to be typechecked.
+In particular, `tcheck.py` receives the SSA from Slither, and first determines which contracts are marked to be typechecked.
 More details on how to do so can be found in `create_typefile.md`.

 For the contracts that have been marked, Slither typechecks them one-by-one via the function `_tcheck_contract()`.